TankMermaid/practical-bacterial-bioinfo/reveal/outline.md

 # Amplicon sequencing simplifies bacterial community profiling

-- All bacteria have a common "taxonomic marker" gene
+- Amplify only a "taxonomic marker" gene common to all bacteria
 - Non-bacterial DNA does not get amplified
-- All sequencing reads go toward taxonomic information
+- Thus, all sequencing reads go toward taxonomic information
 - Inferring taxonomy is conceptually and computationally simpler

 ---